artificially-ai/icecast_scraper/README.md

 - sudo pip install beautifulsoup4

-No pip installed on your Mac?
+No pip installed on your Mac yet?
 So do it:

 - sudo easy_install pip